Objectway/super-gigi/README.md

 - Install with [Bower](http://bower.io): `bower install super-gigi -S`.
 - Install with [npm](https://www.npmjs.com): `npm install super-gigi -D`.

-After the download you can choose if use the compiled version including `[path to super-gigi]/dist/supergigi.css`.
+After the download you can use the CSS compiled version by importing `[path to super-gigi]/dist/supergigi.css`.

-Or you can use the Sass version, with all the options and mixins below, importing in your sass `[path to super-gigi]/dist/_main.scss`.
+To use the Sass version (which uses all of the options and mixins below) you have to import in your sass file `[path to super-gigi]/dist/_main.scss`.

 ## Options
-If you are using the Sass version you can personalize **Super GiGi** simply changing the value of its variables before importing `main.scss`.
+If you are using the Sass version you can personalize **Super GiGi** by simply changing the value of its variables before importing `main.scss`.

 For the size variables, you would like to have the [`rem/em-calc()`](#rem-calc)